-They remain one of the most common types of cybercrime due to its effectiveness, with 54% of Australian SMBs reporting they had fallen victim to a phishing scam in 2017.
-According to the Australian Competition and Consumer Commission, over $800,000 was reported lost to phishing scams in 2017.
+They remain one of the most common types of cybercrime due to their effectiveness, with 54% of Australian SMBs reporting they had fallen victim to a phishing scam in 2017.

 Surprisingly, the majority of these scams were delivered via phone (43.2%), followed by email (34%) and then text message (17.5%).
 In fact, only about 3% of scams were delivered in ways not accessible via a mobile phone.

-This is what makes mobile devices so attractive to scammers – indeed, evidence suggests that users are three times more likely to fall for a phishing attack on a mobile device than on a desktop, as the smaller screen size and on-the-go nature of mobile devices can mean people pick up less discrepancies and act less cautiously.
+This is what makes mobile devices so attractive to scammers – and why it's so important for businesses to make mobile data security a priority.
+Indeed, evidence suggests that users are three times more likely to fall for a phishing attack on a mobile device than on a desktop, as the smaller screen size and on-the-go nature of mobile devices can mean people pick up fewer discrepancies and act less cautiously.